boldbi/boldbi-docker/README.md

 # Environment variables and their usage

-Bold BI requires the following environment variables to be set when running it in basic mode.
-You can also find the advanced configuration variables in upcoming topics.
+Bold BI supports the following environment variables.
+You can find the name of the environment variable and its usage below.

 | Name                          |Required| Description   |
 | -------------                 |----------| ------------- |